Webinar: Working with the knowledge of experts by experience

 - power dynamics and the perpetuation of power imbalances in research practice

-- how we can improve our ways of working with the knowledge of experts by experience.
+- strategies to improve our ways of working

 Speaker biographies